What is income drawdown?

 There are no additional charges for income drawdown within the Aviva Pension.
 Pension charges still apply and are detailed below:

 Charges made by Aviva

 This is our annual charge for managing your Pension.

 If you have an ISA or Investment Account as well as a Pension through this platform service we will use these to calculate the Aviva charge.
-If you have a structured deposit(s), the initial structured deposit value will be taken in to account when calculating your charge.
 This approach rewards you for the total value of your holdings.

-No Aviva charge will be made against money held in any cash account or fixed term deposits.
+No Aviva charge will be made against money held in any cash account.